Title | Time | Room | Teacher |

-The Berlin University Alliance (BUA) is an alliance of Freie Universität Berlin, Humboldt-Universität zu Berlin, Technische Universität Berlin and Charité - Universitätsmedizin Berlin.
-Together, they are pursuing the goal of creating and shaping an integrated research space in Berlin.
-This alliance aims to establish Berlin as a leading international science location.
-All workshops and events offered by the Graduate Studies Support Program are funded by the BUA and therefore free of charge.
+The Berlin University Alliance (BUA) is an alliance of the FU Berlin, HU Berlin, TU Berlin and Charité with the aim of creating a joint research environment in Berlin.
+All workshops and events of the Graduate Studies Support Program are funded by the BUA and free of charge.

 Participation

-Doctoral researchers (all disciplines) of the Berlin University Alliance.
+Doctoral researchers (all disciplines) of the Berlin University Alliance and Potsdam Graduate School.

-Before booking a workshop, please make sure that you can attend for the entire duration.
+Before booking a workshop, please make sure that you can attend for the entire duration to receive a certificate.
 Please check our terms and conditions.

 Content